 Travelers Rest real estate is some of the most expensive in South Carolina, although Travelers Rest house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Travelers Rest is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Travelers Rest isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Travelers Rest are a mix of both white- and blue-collar jobs.
 Overall, Travelers Rest is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Travelers Rest who work in sales jobs (13.80%), office and administrative support (13.55%), and management occupations (6.59%).
+There are especially a lot of people living in Travelers Rest who work in sales jobs (12.62%), office and administrative support (12.29%), and teaching (7.58%).

 Also of interest is that Travelers Rest has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Travelers Rest is nearly on par with the US average for all cities of 21.84%: 20.22% of adults 25 and older in Travelers Rest have a bachelor's degree or advanced degree.
+The percentage of people in Travelers Rest who are college-educated is somewhat higher than the average US community of 21.84% for all cities and towns, with 21.05% of adults in Travelers Rest having a bachelor's degree or advanced degree.

 The per capita income in Travelers Rest in 2010 was $22,121, which is upper middle income relative to South Carolina, and middle income relative to the rest of the US.
 This equates to an annual income of $88,484 for a family of four.
 However, Travelers Rest contains both very wealthy and poor people as well.

 Travelers Rest is a somewhat ethnically-diverse city.
 The people who call Travelers Rest home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Travelers Rest residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Travelers Rest include German, Irish, Scots-Irish, and Italian.

 The most common language spoken in Travelers Rest is English.
 Other important languages spoken here include Spanish and French.